310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

     <p style="font-size:20px;">♫ Now playing: <a href="/kokoro_de_pittari_ai_ni_naru" target="_blank">Kokoro de Pittari Ai ni Naru</a> ♫</p>
 </div>

+{% bubble Chiaki grin %}
+“Hello, I’m the burning heart Morisawa Chiaki!”

+“Did you enjoy ‘Kokoro de Pittari Ai ni Naru’, everyone?”

+“…Haha, thank you!
+I’m so happy to know everyone liked it! ☆”
+{% endbubble %}

+{% bubble Chiaki smilesoft %}
+“As the days go by, we’re bound to face a lot of painful or sad things in our lives.”

+“Whenever something like that happens to you, I’d like you to remember me.”

+“I’ll show you my energetic self anytime; that’ll surely make you smile and laugh with me!”

+“My unit members — as well as myself, of course — have moments when they worry or feel down, too.”

+“But as long as we havee the smiles of everyone cheering for us, we can strike back, no matter how dark the road ahead of us is.”
+{% endbubble %}

+{% bubble Chiaki fist %}
+“Let’s all walk the path to the bright future together, while smiling side-by-side.
+Everyone here is part of Ryuseitai…☆”

+“Next up is ‘Colors Arise’!
+Come on, let’s liven up the stage together!”
+{% endbubble %}

 ### MC 6

 {% img /img/es/ryuseitaialbumtrip/mc6.jpg %}